Anumishra02/code-reviewer/README.md

-CodeSense AI
+<h1 align="center">CodeSense AI</h1>

-AI-Powered Code Review Platform
+<p align="center"><b>AI-Powered Code Review Platform</b></p>

 Welcome to CodeSense AI, an intelligent full-stack application designed to analyze user-submitted source code and generate actionable improvement suggestions using AI-based logic.
 The project demonstrates modern full stack software engineering practices with a strong focus on scalability, performance, and clean architecture.

 Table of Contents

-Introduction
+## Introduction

-Features
+## Features

-Technologies Used
+## Technologies Used

-Setup Instructions
+## Setup Instructions

-Usage
+## Usage

-Contributing
+## Contributing

-Introduction
+##Introduction

 CodeSense AI is a full-stack web application built to assist developers in improving code quality.
 Users can submit their code, which is then processed through backend services and analyzed using AI-driven logic to provide structured feedback and optimization suggestions.

 The project emphasizes modular design, RESTful API architecture, and reliable system performance, making it suitable for real-world software engineering workflows.

-Features
+## 🚀 Features

-AI-Based Code Analysis: Automatically analyzes submitted code and generates improvement suggestions.
+-AI-Based Code Analysis: Automatically analyzes submitted code and generates improvement suggestions.

-RESTful API Architecture: Clean and scalable APIs for code submission, processing, and response delivery.
+-RESTful API Architecture: Clean and scalable APIs for code submission, processing, and response delivery.

-Low-Latency Processing: Optimized request handling to ensure fast response times.
+-Low-Latency Processing: Optimized request handling to ensure fast response times.

-Modular & Clean Architecture: Well-structured backend design for maintainability and extensibility.
+-Modular & Clean Architecture: Well-structured backend design for maintainability and extensibility.

-Testing & Debugging Workflows: Ensures system reliability and consistent output accuracy.
+-Testing & Debugging Workflows: Ensures system reliability and consistent output accuracy.

-Developer-Friendly Interface: Simple and intuitive UI for submitting and reviewing code feedback.
+-Developer-Friendly Interface: Simple and intuitive UI for submitting and reviewing code feedback.

-Technologies Used
+## 🛠 Technologies Used
 Frontend

 React.js